NCAR/chemistry-cafe/backend/README.md

 # Getting Started

+## Google Cloud

+In order to use Google Authentication, a Google Cloud OAuth 2.0 project must be used for testing.
+When creating the project, `http://localhost:8080/signin-google` should be added to the list of Authorized redirect URIs.

 ## Environment Variables

 For the backend to connect to the MySQL server, certain environment variables must be specified.
 The default values can be seen in `docker-compose.yml`.
 These variables are the following: